-There are six CEER working groups that complement ACER’s work and focus more widely on retail, smart grids and energy efficiency issues.
+There are seven CEER working groups that complement ACER’s work and focus more widely on retail, smart grids and international issues.

 We are an active member of CEER.
-Martin Crouch (Partner) is currently Chair of the Electricity Working Group.
+Mark Copley (Associate Partner) is currently Vice Chair of the Electricity Working Group.
 Andrew Burgess (Associate Partner, SG&G) is currently co-chair of the Smart Grids Coordination Group.
-James Luger (Senior Manager SD) is currently co-chair of the Sustainable Development Task Force.
+Ryan McLaughlin (Senior Manager, Wholesale Markets) is Co-Chair of the Gas Storage task Force and the Gas Balancing Task Force.
+Louise van Rensburg is Co-Chair of the Market Monitoring Governance Task Force.
 Colleagues from different policy teams in Markets, SG&G and Sustainable Development regularly attend meetings at CEER.

 Embedding of EU issues